David Barr Artist Residency at Michigan Legacy Art Park

 About the Charles McGee Art Fund

-Michigan Legacy Art Park Founder David Barr (1939-2015) and American Artist Charles McGee (1924-2021) were colleagues and friends.
-Both men shared the same values and passion for community, and the belief in the unique power of art as a teaching tool.
+Michigan Legacy Art Park Founder David Barr (1939-2015) and Detroit artist Charles McGee (1924-2021) were colleagues and friends.
+Both men shared the same values and passion for community, and a belief in the unique power of art as a teaching tool.

-The Art Park created a fellowship in McGee’s name to support the next generation of sculptors through residencies that provide emerging artists the most precious of resources: time, space, support, and inspiration they need to further their creative work.
+The Art Park created a fellowship in McGee’s name to support the next generation of sculptors through residencies that provide emerging artists with precious resources: time, space, support, and inspiration they need to further their creative work.

 An emerging artist is not defined by age but as an artist who is at the beginning of their career, and who has created a modest independent body of work.
-The MLAP will consider the significance, scope, critical reviews, commissions, and awards, of an emerging artist who shows significant potential.
+The Art Park will consider the significance, scope, critical reviews, and awards of an emerging artist who shows significant potential.

-Working primarily outdoors, Charles McGee Art Fund artists in residence will be invited to use the 30-acre park as their studio and inspiration — creating artworks that may be ephemeral or more permanent in nature, using a generous budget (the definition of “generous” budget differs among people) for materials and expenses.
+Working primarily outdoors, Charles McGee Fund artists in residence will be invited to use the 31-acre park as their studio and inspiration — creating artworks that may be ephemeral or more permanent in nature.

 About the Jean Parsons Center for Arts & Sciences